parkerkane/leveldb-unity/README.md

 [leveldb] bindings for [Unity3D].
 Uses [leveldb-sharp] by Mirco Bauer.

-`Makefile` automatically generates `unitypackage` container which includes binaries for Android and iOS.
+`Makefile` automatically generates `unitypackage` file which includes binaries for Android and iOS.

 Requirements
 ------------